Real Estate Talk:

 By Joseph Marovitch

 In the case of multi-residential income property (six units or more) the pricing is different in that the cap rate we discussed in the previous article is a priority factor.
-The cap rate, along with the location and condition of the property determine the price.
-Once the sale price is established, the property is then advertised in newspapers, via flyers, emails, newsletters and sometimes, the Centris system used by real estate brokers.
+The cap rate, along with the location and condition of the property, determines the price.
+Once the sale price is established, the property is then advertised in newspapers, via flyers, emails, newsletters, and, sometimes, the Centris system used by real estate brokers.

 Marketing a duplex, triplex, or any income property of five apartments (units) or less is like marketing a house or condominium.

 There are several steps the buyer must go through to determine if the property is a good investment.
-These steps require that the vender provide information such as leases, invoices, bank information and more.
-The vender must also arrange for the buyer to visit the units, basement, boiler room, roof and more.
-In summary, the vender must perform work for the potential buyer and disturb several tenants to allow visits.
+These steps require that the vendor provide information such as leases, invoices, bank information, and more.
+The vendor must also arrange for the buyer to visit the units, basement, boiler room, roof, and more.
+In summary, the vendor must perform work for the potential buyer and disturb several tenants to allow visits.

 1) First visit

 3) Review of leases, invoices, and other expenses